wtumber/com519_project/documentation.md

 ### Challenges, issues, and bugs
 I faced several challenges during development, given below:
 * Upsert: I had issues with upsert, the solution to which appeared to be adding a component to `Retry`.
 This seemed an unelegant solution, so I instead opted to manually query the database for the Id to ascertain whether to update or create.
 * `unique: true` gives an `UnhandledPromiseRejectionWarning`.
 This was an issue relating to creating a new user, and seemed to exist even in the db-starter-project.
+MongoDB also recognises username and password as [unique indices](/project_code/img/public/users_indices.png), making this a difficult issue to resolve.
 My solution is similar to the of the previous issue; `.find({username:req.body.username})`, and if already exists raise an error.
 * I had issues when implementing searching due to an `unknown language error` when creating a text index.
 I resolved this issue by creating the text index during seeding, using the following code (in seeder.js) to override the default language behaviour:
 ```js
 await db.collection("guides").createIndex(